You want smart political talk without the meltdowns?

 I know.

-You know, uh that you know, I've been price gouged on my taxes here.
+I wish I could follow a class action, you know, that, you know, I've been price gouged on my taxes here.

-Um look, you know, here's the thing though.
+Look, you know, here's the thing, though.

-I challenged him on on Joe's cognitive abilities.
+I challenged him on Joe's cognitive abilities.

 I challenged him on his taxes.